 TOOPNOCRACY is doing peachily!
-From near and far, and vice versa, have have come letters, telegrams and phone calls from those who are in sympathy with all that STOOPNOCRACY stands for and who wish to toss in their lot with the STOOPNOCRACY and all that sort of stuff.
-Virtually everyone from coast to coast is in sympathy with the aims of STOOPNOCRACY-the ethimiation of all the irksome and annoying things in life-and already many great steps have been taken in this direction with the help of the new converts to the movement.
-Newspapermen, lawyers, bankers, writers, statesmen and other leading citizens have signified in writing their willingness to foster the cause of STOOPNOCRACY either by suggesting things to be done away with or by devising ways and means for dis-inventing, or doing away with, these annoying things.
+From near and far, and vice versa, have have come letters, telegrams and phone calls from those who are in sympathy with all that STOOPNOCRACY stands for and who wish to toss in their lot with the STOOP-NOCRATS and all that sort of stuff.

+NOCRATS and all that sort of stuff.

+Virtually everyone from coast to coast is in sympathy with the aims of STOOPNOCRACY-the elimination of all the irksome and annoying things in life-and already many great steps have been taken in this direction with the help of the new converts to the movement.

+Newspapermen, lawyers, bankers, writers, statesmen and other leading citizens have signified in writing their willingness to foster the cause of STOOPNOCRACY either the coast of the state of the done away with or by devising willingness to foster the cause of STOOPNOCRACY either by suggesting things to be done away with or by devising ways and means for dis-inventing, or doing away with, these annoying things.
-these annoying things.

 From Donald M. Pond, Radio Editor of The Toledo

-From Donald M. Pond, Radio Editor of The Toledo News Bee, came the suggestion that something be done to eliminate the gentleman whose duty it is to get white lint on blue serge suits.
-STOOPNOCRACY has solved this problem, Hereafter men will wear suits made of white lint so you can get blue serge on them, instead.
+News Bee, came the suggestion that something be done to eliminate the gentleman whose duty it is to get white lint on blue serge suits.
+STOOPNOCRACY has solved this problem.
+Hereafter men will wear suits made of white lint so you can get blue serge on them, instead.

-There are a few things around the house that STOOPNOCRACY is going to eliminate, Lee Townsend, of Syracuse, New York, who was one of the first to join us, has made the suggestion that we eliminate the word "WELCOME" from doormats.
-After mulling over this one for a while, we have decided instead to do away with the doormats and just leave the word "WELCOME".
-It's chummier, or something.
-Florence A. Mead, of Auburn, New York, feels very strongly that something should be done about the habit of squeezing toothpaste tubes in the middle STOOPNOCRACY didn't even have to mull over that one.
-We just eliminated the middle of the tubes, leaving only the nozzle and the
+There are a few things around the house that STOOPNOCRACY is going to eliminate.
+Lee Townsend, of Syracuse, New York, who was one of the first to join us, has made the suggestion that we eliminate the word "WELCOME" from doormats.
+After mulling over this one for chummier, or something.
+Florence A. Mead, of Auburn, New York, feels very strongly that something should be done about the habit of squeezing toothpaste tubes in the middle.
+STOOPNOCRACY didn't even have to mull over that one.
+We just eliminated the middle of the tubes, leaving only the nozzle and the end.